Skip to Content

 • Any rules or limitations when spending the money, as well as basic party setup (also great for teachers to provide their own rules and limitations – but you already knew that!)

-• This or That scenarios, where the class must decide on budgeting priorities (for example, would they rather have decorations, or more money spent on the food?)
+• This or That scenario, where the class must decide on budgeting priorities (for example, would they rather have decorations or more money spent on the food?)

 There are also some great budgeting decisions that need to be made at the group level.